Please be informed HealthConnexion has moved to #11-08

 What is a Tennis Elbow?

-A tennis elbow, also known as lateral epicondylitis, is an overuse injury that results in pain for the tendons connecting the wrist and fingers and the lateral epicondyle, a bony protrusion on the elbow.
+A tennis elbow, also known as lateral epicondylitis, is an injury that can result from overuse of the muscles and tendons of the elbow, which causes pain for the tendons connecting the wrist and fingers and the lateral epicondyle, a bony protrusion on the elbow.

-Repeated actions in tennis and similar sports can lead to a tennis elbow.
-But the condition can be felt by anyone who is engaged in repeated upper arm movements related to recreation, work or everyday activities.
+Despite its name, the condition can be felt by anyone who is engaged in repeated upper arm movements related to recreation, work or everyday activities.
+However, tennis elbow often has no clear cause.

 What are the symptoms of a Tennis Elbow?